tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/UICWagonNumbering.md

 # UIC Standard for Loco- and Wagon Numbering
+Simplified to only concern Europe and model train operation.
 ## Overview
 |Type of rolling stock|Type of vehicle and interoperability|Country|Class|Serial number|Checkdigit|
 |---------------------|:----------------------------------:|:-----:|:---:|:-----------:|:--------:|